 The heart graphic, a sort of proto-emoji, was set against various backgrounds, including dogs, flowers, and geometric shapes.
 The business was imagined as a performative extension of my practice—à la Andy Warhol, or Martin Kippenberger—but I realized that it was just a real business, for real clients, who got real joy out of the product.
 By 2001 I felt the goals of the project were met.
 Love Paintings was put on hiatus waiting for the appropriate moment to reemerge.

 With this work today, I’m exploring the role of pop art in socioeconomic contexts.

 “Love Paintings” was inspired in part by my relationship with curator Henry Geldzahler, who I served as an assistant to in the 1980s.
 During that time, I met Isamu Noguchi, who also influenced my interest in organic forms and the intersection of decoration, design, and contemporary art.
-I see “Love Paintings” as a monument as metaphor to the commercial creative practices of many contemporary artists, who often must take on such work in order to survive in capitalist society.
-Ultimately, however, it is about the psychology of kitschy collectibles and graphics, and why people seek them out as representations of our deepest, most profound emotions.
+I see “Love Paintings” as a tribute to the commercial creative practices of many contemporary artists, who often must take on such work in order to survive in capitalist society.
+Ultimately, however, my inititial approach was examining the psychology of sentimental and nostalgic collectibles, and why people sought them out as representations of our deepest, most profound emotions.